pysmt/pysmt/docs/development.rst

 ================================

 In order to make a release, the master branch must pass all tests on the CI (Travis and Appveyor).
-The release process is broken into the following steps:
+The release process is broken down into the following steps:

  * Release branch creation
  * Changelog update